PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The following attention-QKV Reshape/Transpose compatibility owner returns one rewrite counter, has one direct production occurrence, and receives the live Session LayoutState.
-Its result is currently discarded.
-Strict characterization fixes a late attention-QKV target between the captured base-only channel-shuffle/Gather tuple and attention Gather/Transpose/Reshape cleanup.
+Its result is retained as `_late_attention_qkv_reshape_stats` between the captured base-only channel-shuffle/Gather tuple and attention Gather/Transpose/Reshape cleanup.
+The value has no consumer, so result retention adds no graph work or policy.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned